-But: if you can afford it – allow yourself more than three months, your support and your vocal folds will be very thankful!
+But: if you can afford it – allow yourself more than three months; your support and your vocal folds will be very thankful!
 Pregnancy softens your whole body.
 You CAN sing earlier, but it might sound a bit shaky, thin, or weak.
-Not something you would like to demonstrate in public….As most singers confirm: you feel back in your body when the baby is six months old, the vocal benefits of the pregnancy and childbirth will show after nine months when you will find the voice fuller, rounder and more luminous than before being pregnant.
+Not something you would maybe like to demonstrate in public….As most singers confirm: you feel back in your body when the baby is six months old; the vocal benefits of pregnancy and childbirth will show after nine months when you will find the voice fuller, rounder and more luminous than before being pregnant.

 Voice lessons to re-adjust to the new body

 The muscles you use for support did some hard work during giving birth or having a cesarean.
 Consider taking voice–lessons with an experienced teacher before going back on the stage.
 As I mentioned before: pregnancy is a HUGE thing for the body; breastfeeding can be rather tiring; not all children sleep through the night (actually, most of them don’t).
 As a mother, you will experience that your system creates a considerable amount of extra energy.
 However, the first months can still be quite exhausting – even more so when there is already a little one around when Nr 2/3 arrives.
 Most of us also experience that the brain is slightly „foggy“ in the first months after birth – not something you would like to show to people in the theatre.